The best backup software makes it easy to reliably backup your data in a way that's easy to use and manage.

 Acronis True Image has an anti-ransomware feature that detects, and can even reverse the unauthorized encryption of a hard drive to keep data safe from this increasingly prevalent type of attack.
 It also offers support for mobile device backup.
 The downside is that all this backing up does use some system resources, and can even lengthen boot times.

-EaseUS ToDo Backup is a solution that has been around for 13 years, with packages for businesses, home users and even service providers.
+EaseUS ToDo Backup is a solution that has been around for over a decade, with packages for businesses, home users and even service providers.
 It offers software for both Windows (XP and higher) and Mac platforms.

 In the Home and Home Office tier, it can handle an incremental or full backup for up to 16TB of data, including coping with multiple partitions, hardware RAID, and it also supports cloud backups.